Laurel Hill Cemetery: History

+19th century

 The cemetery was founded in 1836 by John Jay Smith, a librarian and editor with interests in horticulture and real estate, who was distressed at the way his deceased daughter was interred at the Arch Street Meeting House burial ground in Philadelphia.
 Smith wrote, "Philadelphia should have a rural cemetery on dry ground, where feelings should not be harrowed by viewing the bodies of beloved relatives plunged into mud and water."

 Smith joined forces with other prominent Philadelphia citizens including Benjamin Wood Richards, William Strickland and Nathan Dunn to form the Laurel Hill Cemetery Company and create a rural cemetery three miles north of the Philadelphia border on the east bank of the Schuylkill River.
 The group considered several locations but decided on the 32 acre former estate of businessman Joseph Sims known as "Laurel" or "Laurel Hill".
 The location was viewed as a haven from urban expansion and a respite from the increasingly industrialized city center.
 The city later grew past Laurel Hill, but the cemetery retained its rural character.

 Designs for the cemetery were submitted by William Strickland and Thomas Ustick Walter but the commission selected Scottish-American architect John Notman.
 Notman's designs incorporated the topography of the location and included a string of terraces that descended to the river.
+Notman built upon designs incorporated by Henry Edward Kendall at Kensal Green Cemetery in London.
 The cemetery was developed and completed between 1836 and 1839.
 Notman designed the gatehouse which consists of a massive Roman arch surrounded by an imposing classical colonnade and topped with a large ornamental urn.
 A large Gothic Revival style chapel was built on the grounds but removed in the 1880s to make room for additional graves.

 In 1836, the cemetery purchased a group of three sandstone statues from Scottish sculptor James Thom, known as Old Mortality.
 The statues were placed in a small enclosure in the central courtyard directly in front of the main gatehouse.
 The statues are based on a tale by Sir Walter Scott and depict Scott talking to Old Mortality, an elderly man who traveled through the Scottish Highlands re-carving weathered tombstones, along with his pony.
 A plaster bust of the artist, James Thom, was added to the display in 1872.
 The owners of the cemetery intended to equate the mission of Old Mortality with their own – to keep the cemetery in perpetual care so future generations may remember the deceased.

 To increase its cachet, the cemetery's organizers had the remains of several famous Revolutionary War figures moved there, including Continental Congress secretary Charles Thomson; Declaration of Independence signer Thomas McKean; Philadelphia war veteran and shipbuilder Jehu Eyre; hero of the Battle of Princeton, Hugh Mercer; and first director of the U.S. Mint, David Rittenhouse.